About the Position

 unsure of a camper(s) needs; call the parents and visit with them about their camper(s).

-4. Keep the dining hall clean and presentable at all times.
+4. Always keep the dining hall clean and presentable.

 5. Oversee and evaluate staff that are assigned to you.